opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 ![A screenshot of options for date alerts](Notification-settings-12.4-dateAlerts.png)

-For start and finish date dates, you can choose to be alerted the same day, a day before, 3 days before or a week before.
+For **start** and **finish dates**, you can choose to be alerted the same day, 1 day before, 3 days before or a week before.

 > **Info:** Please note that these are natural days and not working days.
 For a work package starting on a Monday, "3 days before" would be Friday.
+> Date alerts are generated once a day at 1am local time.
+> Please note that when you activate a date alert, work packages that are due earlier than the duration selected will not generate notifications (for example, if you choose to be notified "3 days before" the finish date, work packages that are due in 2 days at that point in time will not generate a date alert.

-You can also choose to receive a recurring notification (every day, every 3 days or every week) for work packages that are overdue.
-A previously unread overdue date alert is replaced by a new one (for example, if you choose to be alerted every 3 days, and ignore that alert for a week, it will still just count as one notification).
-You can stop receiving these alerts by either unchecking this option, or changing the dates of the relevant work packages.
+For **overdue dates**, you can also choose to receive a recurring notification (every day, every 3 days or every week).

+> **Info:** A previously unread notification for an overdue date alert is marked as read and replaced by a new one with the updated due date (for example, if you choose to be alerted every day for an overdue work package, and ignore that alert for a week, you will still see only one notification for this work package).
+You can stop receiving these alerts by either unchecking this option, or changing or removing the dates of the work package.

 Date alerts notifications appear in [Notification center](../#accessing-in-app-notifications), both in the _Inbox_ and the separate _Date alerts_ sections on the left menu.

-> **Info:** Date alerts are generated once a day at 1am local time.
-Please note that when you set up a date alert, work packages that are due earlier that the duration selected will not generate notifications.
-For example, if you choose to be notified  "3 days before" the finish date, work packages that are due in 2 days at that point in time will not generate a date alert.

 ## Non-participating